Pot Holder Sewing Tutorial

 Whatever sewing projects I share will always be underpinned by my desire to be creative and to inspire people to explore their own creativity.

-With that being said, this pot holder is super cheap to make, despite how fancy and professional it looks.
+That said, this potholder is very affordable to make, despite its fancy and professional appearance.

 Let’s get on with it, shall we?